SUSE-Cloud/keystone-hybrid-backend/README.md

 Since this backend relies on both the LDAP and SQL backends, you have to configure both beforehand.
 Use the usual configuration options found in /etc/keystone/keystone.conf.
 However, from the LDAP backend's config, only the ldap.user* options will be used by the hybrid backend (so no tenant/role options).

 You should try to see that user authentication works fine with the LDAP backend before trying on the hybrid backend.
+Also make sure that `keystone user-list` works using the LDAP identity backend.

 You will probably need to create new roles/tenants which reference the users in the LDAP backend, you have to remove a database Foreign Key